 Media guidelines

-Due to high volume of interest, Citizen Lab staff are typically unable to take part in media requests that focus on broader topics relating to digital security.
+Due to a high volume of interest, The Citizen Lab’s staff are typically unable to take part in media requests that focus on broader topics relating to digital security.
 Instead, they are best suited to participate in interviews that directly relate to their specific reports and research streams.

 For media inquiries, please contact: